-We have focused on and will continue to invest in our technology system, which supports all key aspects of our online platform and is designed to optimize for scalability and flexibility.
+The Group has focused on and will continue to invest in the technology system, which supports all key aspects of the Group's online platform and is designed to optimize for scalability and flexibility.
 See "Item 4.
 Information on the Company-4.B.
 Business Overview."

-For details of our material licenses and approvals, see "Item 4.
+For details of the Group's material licenses and approvals, see "Item 4.
 Information on the Company-4.B.
 Business Overview-Licenses and Approvals."